how to choose right climbing shoes

 Climbing shoe sizing

-For each pair of Climbing Shoes size may differ, So Size guide is attached with each individual shoe, Also we have provided the shoe size conversion table and best practices of conversions so that you can measure your shoe size simply and convert that in US, EU size.
+For each Climbing Shoe size may differ, So Size guide is attached with each individual climbing shoe, Also we have provided the shoe size conversion table and best practices of conversions so that you can measure your shoe size simply and convert that in US, EU size.

 Aysmmentry of Climbing shoes